anippuleti/CppWorld/README.md

 # CppWorld
 First public git repo

-In this repo for certain Modern C++ techniques.
+In this repo we will display some of modern C++ techniques.